 Cubare – (alterna-rock 1995?) feat Colin Green (gtr) (a.k.a.
 Tito Quentez), Aidan Mahony (bass) (a.k.a Alfonse Brock) and Darren Griffiths (drms) (a.k.a Buzz Ass-show).
 Briefly joined by female singer Cara, after she left Max started to play guitar.
 Live session for London’s XFM, airplay from Mary Ann Hobbs and Steve Lamacq.
 Boobytrap single “Punx Snot Dead it Just Sux Now.”
 Split early 2001.

-Cull, The - 5 piece Sludge core from Cardiff, formed Sept 2001.
+The Cull – 5 piece Sludge core from Cardiff, formed Sept 2001.
 Feat; Gareth Cull (voc), Tim Cull (gtr), Gav Cull (gtr/voc), Iwan Beardless Cull (bass), Chris Diablo (drms).
 Have demo out (el trucko, 66smooth/the rifft that destroyed tokyo).
 More info req’d.

 Culprit 1 – dance-mix artist James Hannam of Cardiff.
 Rel single What I Use on Boobytrap Recs (Jun03).
 Much lauded by Adam Walton on BBC Radio Wales.
 Rel single Screamer (Exceptional Recs Jan10) (website)